 International schools in Brussels

-Brussels is a nucleus of international activity and expat families will find themselves with a healthy choice of international school options.
-Some international schools teach an English curriculum, while others are bilingual and follow the national curriculums of France, the Netherlands or Germany.
+International schools in Brussels cater to the city's status as a nucleus of international activity, providing expat families with a diverse range of options.
+Some of these schools follow the British curriculum, while others adhere to the national curricula of countries such as France, the Netherlands, or Germany.

-With a large expat community in Brussels, it goes without saying that space at international schools can be difficult to secure.
-Parents should, therefore, apply far in advance in order to place their child at their preferred school.
+With a large expat community in Brussels, space at international schools can be difficult to secure.
+Parents should apply far in advance to get the best chance at placing their child at the preferred school.
+It's also worth mentioning that international school fees are typically high, so it's important to ensure there is adequate budget for not only tuition but also extras such as uniforms, textbooks, school lunches and extra-curriculars.